Section 1: INTRODUCTION AND SCOPE

 8.1 Types of Cookies and Tracking Technologies

 Essential Cookies: These cookies are necessary for Platform functionality and cannot be disabled without affecting core services.
-They include session management cookies, authentication tokens, security cookies, and other technologies required for basic Platform operation.
+They include session management cookies, authentication tokens, and security cookies.

-Functional Cookies: These cookies enable enhanced Platform features such as remembering user preferences, maintaining search filters, personalizing content display, and providing customized functionality based on user choices and past interactions.
+Functional Cookies: These cookies enable enhanced Platform features such as remembering user preferences, maintaining search filters, and personalizing content display.

-Social Media and Third-Party Cookies: These cookies are placed by third-party services integrated with the Platform, including social media plugins, embedded content, analytics services, and other external tools that enhance Platform functionality.
+Social Media and Third-Party Cookies: These cookies are placed by third-party services integrated with the Platform, including social media plugins, embedded content, and analytics services.

 8.2 Cookie Management and User Control